LewisIsWorking/PathWarsWiki/Writerside/topics/The-Harrow-Realm.md

 > #3: Ownership: Paladin.
 >> - Righteousness and resolute defense.
 Lawful good.
->> - Passive ability: The Paladin represents righteousness and resolute defense.
-As long as you have The Paladin invested, you gain the Shield Block general feat.
+>> - Passive ability: As long as you have The Paladin invested, you gain the Shield Block general feat.
 If you already possess this feat, you gain an additional reaction at the start of your turn that can only be used to Shield Block
 >> - Reaction (Concentrate): If you fail or critically fail a saving throw
 >>   - Adjust the result of your saving throw up by one degree of success.